-Encourage your friends to join you on this healing prayer journal journey!
-Share the goodness with them!
+Feel free to share and invite your friends to join you on this healing prayer journal journey!
 You never know who needs encouragement.

 Would you like to (re)invite Jesus into your heart?
 If so, congratulations!
 This post is for you.